 Alyson at work

-Alyson oversees all matters human resources related at Hunter, Aitkenhead & Walker.
+Alyson is a Non-Executive Director at Hunter, Aitkenhead & Walker.

 She has spent 20 years leading human resources teams across the country, including for Leicestershire police force, the National Farmers Union and the RAF Association.